author, updated date

 If you have responsibility for generating leads - for sales, revenue, origination or investor recruitment - you're probably wondering where your buyers have gone.
 Who are they this year?
 If your Google Analytics is radiating down-ticks and flat lines at you, you may already have bitten your nails to the quick.

 You're not alone.
-But you may be way out front if you're prepared to take action.
+But you could be way out front if you're prepared to take action.
 See how much traditional sales approaches are changing in 2020 Gartner report on the decline of the sales pipeline.

 Today, right now, is the moment you can start to develop your advantage.
 What kind of messaging will work most effectively and through which channels?